 I look forward to this new era for the club as the first ever Executive Director and hope to influence continued success and growth for the organization in the years ahead.
 This position with the club I love has allowed me, our board of directors, and members to actively contribute to this great active running and walking community in which we live

-Traverse City Track Club values the promoting of long-distance running and walking as part of a healthy lifestyle through both competitive and non-competitive running and walking through an organization that stresses inclusiveness in its membership while promoting fellowship.
+Traverse City Track Club values long-distance running and walking as part of a healthy lifestyle.
+In addition, TCTC is an organization that stresses inclusiveness in its membership while promoting fellowship.
 It is also a major charitable organization in the five-county service area that it services.
 These values strongly align with my personal beliefs.
 Overall, I feel a sense of pride to represent such a valuable organization and its membership.

 As a board member, I am able to share my organizational skills in governance developed in my career as an educator.
 My history of involvement in running and running clubs taught me a lot about how to successfully promote running and walking.
 Last but not least, I enjoy the company of runners and walkers.